char3210/SlimefunAdvancements/README.md

 The parent is the id of a different Advancement for this to be under.
 (For Advancement Trees)

 The display is an item, represented as described in Item Representation.
 This is the item that is displayed in both the SFA GUI and the vanilla GUI.
+You can specify a frame type that will appear in the vanilla gui.
+(GOAL, TASK, CHALLENGER).
 You can specify a placeholder line `%criteria%` in the lore, which will be replaced with the criteria of the advancement.

 The name is what will appear in chat when someone completes the advancement.